 Applicants with a bachelor’s degree in a discipline other than engineering shall have completed undergraduate coursework in calculus, differential equations, and have one year of classical physics.
 These students may be required to take additional bridge-up courses depending on their background.
 Necessary bridge-up coursework will be determined by the admitting department/program graduate committee.

-- Applications from potential students are sent from The Graduate School to the College of Engineering.
+- Applications from potential students are sent from The Graduate School to our admissions team in the College.

-- The College of Engineering reviews files to determine what, if anything is missing.
-If items are missing, the student is notified in writing requesting the additional information.
+- The College reviews files to determine if anything is missing.
+If items are missing, you are notified in writing requesting the additional information.
 The file is not processed until it is complete.

-- Once the application file is complete, the Dean’s designee forwards the package to the Associate Chairs for Graduate Study in the appropriate department.
+- Once the application file is complete, the the dean's office forwards the package to the associate chairs for graduate study in the appropriate department.
 Departments will use their internal process to evaluate candidates.

-- In cases of complete application packages, recommendations from the departments for admission are returned to the College Office within five weeks.
-A temporary advisor is assigned (normally the Dean’s designee or Graduate Associate Chair).
+- In cases of complete application packages, recommendations from the departments for admission are returned to the dean's office within five weeks.
+A temporary advisor is assigned by the graduate associate chair.

-- The College Office communicates decisions with the Graduate School and acceptance or rejection letters are sent to the applicants.
+- The dean's office communicates decisions with The Graduate School and acceptance or rejection letters are sent to the applicants.

-- Matriculated students are tracked by the College of Engineering Dean’s Office in conjunction with department graduate associate chairs.
+- Matriculated students are tracked by the dean’s office in conjunction with department graduate associate chairs.

 - Once on campus, you will work with your department to have a permanent advisor assigned by your graduate associate chair.